kljacobs/kljacobs.github.io/_includes/writeups/researchWriteUp.md

 <a href="https://www.extension.iastate.edu/agdm/articles/jacobs/JacMay15.html" target="_blank">"The Capital Structures of Iowa's Grain and Agricultural Supply Firms: Are Cooperatives Different than Their Investor-Owned Counterparts?"</a> *Ag Decision Maker Newsletter*, Iowa State University, May 2015.

-(with Q. Weninger). <a href="http://www.card.iastate.edu/ag_policy_review/display.aspx?id=31" target=" blank"> “Nitrogen Management under Uncertainty: An Investigation of Farmers’ Decision Processes.”<\a> *Agricultural Policy Review*.
+(with Q. Weninger). <a href="http://www.card.iastate.edu/ag_policy_review/display.aspx?id=31" target=" blank"> “Nitrogen Management under Uncertainty: An Investigation of Farmers’ Decision Processes.”</a> *Agricultural Policy Review*.
 Center for Agricultural and Rural Development, Iowa State University, Ames, Iowa.
 Winter 2015.

 (with C. Hart). <a href="http://www.extension.iastate.edu/agdm/articles/others/JacDec14.html" target="_blank">“Cooperative Grain Margins and Implications of Crop Price Movements and Market Inverses.”</a> *Ag Decision Maker*.
 Iowa State University, December 2014.

 <a href="http://www.extension.iastate.edu/agdm/articles/others/JacFeb14.html" target="_blank"> “Who Owns the Cooperative,”</a> *Ag Decision Maker*, Iowa State University, February, 2014.

-*Extension Information Files and Decision Tools*
+**Extension Information Files and Decision Tools**

-(with R. Martinez-Feria and M. Wiedenhoeft). <a href="https://www.extension.iastate.edu/agdm/crops/html/a1-24.html" target="_blank"> “Estimated Costs of Production for Winter Canola in Iowa.”<\a> Ag Decision Maker File A1-24.
+(with R. Martinez-Feria and M. Wiedenhoeft). <a href="https://www.extension.iastate.edu/agdm/crops/html/a1-24.html" target="_blank"> “Estimated Costs of Production for Winter Canola in Iowa.”</a> Ag Decision Maker File A1-24.

 (with R. Mitchell and C. Hart). <a href="https://www.extension.iastate.edu/agdm/crops/html/a1-27.html" target="_blank">"To Grow or not to Grow: A Tool for Comparing Returns to Switchgrass for Bioenergy with Annual Crops and CRP"</a> Ag Decision Maker File A1-27.
 Iowa State University, January 2016.